 Airlines tend to jack up airfares for Friday and Sunday flights for the simple reason that these are the most likely days leisure travelers and vacationers are going to travel.
 The number of travelers also gets pushed up on Fridays by business travelers racing home, so this can be a particularly pricey day.

-Again according to FareCompare, the cheapest day to fly is Wednesday, followed by Tuesday and Saturday.
+FareCompare notes that the cheapest days to fly are Tuesdays, Wednesdays and Saturdays.
 For the purposes of leisure travelers, flying out on a Wednesday can be tricky, but perhaps if you can swap a late Friday flight for an early Saturday flight and come back Monday morning, you can take advantage of off-peak pricing to some extent.
+For more on this, see The Best and Worst Days to Fly.

 Like a lot of us, over the years I have accumulated some booking engine loyalties, but they're not strong enough to keep me from checking fares on multiple sites, especially as I get closer to making the actual booking.
 Each site employs slightly different search algorithms, and as a result can sometimes return different prices -- and flight times and combinations as well, which certainly adds value.
 When you add in layers of complexity like possible cookie tracking and more, it just makes sense to shop around a bit, especially right before you buy.